bryansmullen/fidil/readme.md

 - iPad Pro (12.9")
 - iPhone X

-### 2.4.
-Color Palette
+### 3.4. <a name='ColorPalette'></a>Color Palette

 Next the brand is designed.
-This involves the creation of a [logo](#), compiling of a [color palette](#), and selection of appropriate [font choices](#).
+This involves the creation of a [logo](https://github.com/bryansmullen/fidil/blob/master/assets/img/fidil_logo.svg), compiling of a [color palette](https://color.adobe.com/Fidil-Options-color-theme-15024567), and selection of appropriate [font choices](https://use.typekit.net/hmk0dts.css).

 The colors palette chosen for the brand consist of blues and oranges.
-The blues represent the refreshing, reliable nature of the content, while the orange represents the vibrant creativity inherant in the artform.
+The blues represent the refreshing, reliable nature of the website delivering the content, while the orange represents the vibrant creativity inherant in Irish music.

-The specific shades chosen were

-- #04b2d9
-- #0378a6
-- #d93d04
-- #f26c05

-The orange shade derives from a shade of orange found in the wood of a picture of a fiddle, and this same photo also formed the basis of the curve of the logo.
-The blue shades, as well as the red shade were then selected using [Adobe Color Picker](https://color.adobe.com/create) to experiment and find shades to compliment.
+The orange shade derives from a shade of orange found in the wood of a picture of a fiddle, and this same photo also forms the basis of the curve of the logo.
+The blue shades, as well as the red shade are then selected using [Adobe Color Picker](https://color.adobe.com/create) to experiment and find shades to compliment.

-### 2.5.
-Typography
+### 3.5. <a name='Typography'></a>Typography

-[Century gothic](https://fonts.adobe.com/fonts/century-gothic) was selected as the primary typeface for the major headings because of its modern, sleek design, as well as it's striking look in headings and logos.
+[Century gothic](https://fonts.adobe.com/fonts/century-gothic) is selected as the primary typeface for the major headings because of its modern, sleek design, as well as it's striking look in headings and logos.
 It is well supported across modern browsers according to [fonts.com](https://www.fonts.com/font/monotype/century-gothic/story).
-[Minion Pro](https://fonts.adobe.com/fonts/minion) was chosen to compliment it through the body text, and it is recommended by [bonfx.com](https://bonfx.com/fonts-that-go-with-century-gothic/) as a less series, more friendly pairing than some of the other options available.
+[Minion Pro](https://fonts.adobe.com/fonts/minion) is chosen to compliment it through the body text, and it is recommended by [bonfx.com](https://bonfx.com/fonts-that-go-with-century-gothic/) as a less serious, more friendly pairing than some of the other options available.

-### 2.6.
-Imagery
+### 3.6. <a name='Imagery'></a>Imagery

-[Shutterstock](https://www.shutterstock.com/) was used as the primary source of imagery for the website as it provides high quality images available for licensing.
-Licenses were obtained for all imagery used in this project in line with their Standard License.
+[Shutterstock](https://www.shutterstock.com/) is used as the primary source of imagery for the website as it provides high quality images available for licensing.
+Licenses have been obtained for all imagery used in this project in line with their Standard License.

-### 2.7.
-Prototype
+### 3.7. <a name='Prototype'></a>Prototype

-With these decisions in place a high fidelity [prototype]() is created drawing together all strands of the design to show what the developed project will look like.
+With these decisions in place a high fidelity [prototype](https://xd.adobe.com/view/3b60cd6d-786b-40d6-638f-78cb19bc9942-4d51/) is created drawing together all strands of the design to show what the developed project will look like.
 Decisions such as placement of content, sizing of images, application of color and typography palettes are taken at this point.
 Once completed, the prototype undergoes testing to ensure that content is easily accessible to first-time users, and testing insights are documented.
 Once testing is completed, the development assets are exported in the form of jpg and svg files, in appropriate sizes for each device as applicable.

-### 2.8.
-Development
+### 3.8. <a name='Development'></a>Development

 Development phase goals